-- Welfare facilities including office, canteen, male, female & disabled toilets, meeting room, banks-man hut and drying room (with showers and lockers) were kept clean and tidy at all times;
+- Welfare facilities including office; canteen; male, female and disabled toilets; meeting room; banksman hut and drying room (with showers and lockers) were kept clean and tidy at all times.

 - A praying room was established within the site compound;

-- Senior Management carried out appraisals, training matrix and apprenticeship work, which led to a number of local work placements and career enhancement over the 2 year build programme;
+- Senior Management carried out appraisals, training matrix and apprenticeship work, which led to a number of local work placements and career enhancement over the two year build programme.

 - Discrete support was provided for any operative with work or number difficulty.